dr-mushtaq/Academic-writing/Research Paper/Writing Problem Statements.md

 - Maintaining a regular literature review throughout the project;
 - Making regular notes on background material;
 - Deciding how this literature search will be carried out within the research group;
+- Deciding how information gained will be disseminated to the group (e.g., via each researcher carrying out a regular literature review in their sub-area and information disseminated at group meetings or via email at regular intervals).